Previous slide

 a table with people sitting around it but no faces.
 On the table are plates of sushi, bowls of soy and seaweed.

-Moshimo Brighton is a firm fixture of the Brighton dining scene, with many loyal fans who visit the restaurant on a regular basis.
+Moshimo is a firm fixture in Brighton with many loyal fans who visit the restaurant on a regular basis.
 This loyalty is rewarded through the Moshimo Membership scheme.
-An annual membership costs just £24 and for that you will be entitled to 50% off your bill on Monday and Tuesday, specific discounts on other days, 50% off throughout January til Valentines day and best of your membership goes to support the Fish Love campaign.
-It is no surprise that Moshimo has been taken into the hearts of Brighton residents and visitors alike, why not try for yourself and fall in love with this Brighton favourite.
+An annual membership costs just £24 and for that you will be entitled to 50% off your bill on Monday and Tuesday and for Vegan Sushi on Wednesday.Your membership goes to support the Fish Love campaign.
+It is no surprise that Moshimo has been taken into the hearts of residents and visitors alike, why not try for yourself and fall in love with this Brighton favourite.

-Please note the hot kitchen may close 30 minutes before closing if you’re arriving late please phone ahead to check!
+Please note the hot kitchen may close 30 minutes before closing if you’re arriving late please phone Moshimo Brighton ahead of your arrival to check!

 Reviews